-- 1. Activate the nearest Fire Alarm Break Glass Unit Immediately - 2.
-Extinguish the fire if it is safe to do so (No more than 1 extinguisher to be operated if fire has not been extinguished evacuate immediately) - 3.
-Provide details to fire wardens / security staff of exact location and extent of the fire
+- 1. Activate the nearest Fire Alarm Break Glass Unit Immediately. - 2.
+Extinguish the fire if it is safe to do so (No more than 1 extinguisher to be operated if fire has not been extinguished evacuate immediately). - 3.
+Provide details to staff/student accommodation supervisor of the exact location and extent of the fire.